Yellow anaconda: Ecology

 The yellow anaconda forages predominantly in shallow water in wetland habitats.
 Most predation occurs from June to November, when flooding has somewhat subsided and wading birds are the most common prey.
 Observations and analysis of gut and waste contents from regularly flooded areas in the Pantanal region of southwestern Brazil indicate that they are generalist feeders that employ both ambush predation and wide-foraging strategies.

-Their prey consists nearly exclusively of aquatic or semi-aquatic species, including a wide variety of mammals, birds, reptiles, amphibians, fish and eggs.
+Their prey consists nearly exclusively of aquatic or semi-aquatic species, including apple snails and a wide variety of mammals, birds, reptiles (such as lizards, turtles, and caimans), fish, carrion, eggs, and possibly amphibians.
 Larger specimens can prey upon larger animals, such as brocket deer, capybaras or peccaries.
 The prey-to-predator weight ratio is often much higher than for other types of Boidae.
 Cannibalism has been observed in this species, though it is not clear how often this occurs.

 The yellow anaconda has few predators.
-Juveniles and the occasional adult may be taken by caimans, larger anacondas, jaguars, cougars, some canids such as the crab-eating fox, mustelids, and raptors.
+Predators of juveniles and the occasional adult include crab-eating foxes, tegu lizards, spectacled caimans, larger anacondas, felids, canids, procyonids, mustelids, herons, and raptors such as the crested caracara.
 The species is also hunted by humans for its skin.